-Join Nick Brazzi for an in-depth discussion in this video Communicating with candidates using the Recruiter mobile app, part of Up and Running with LinkedIn Recruiter.
+Join Nick Brazzi for an in-depth discussion in this video Communicating with candidates using the Recruiter mobile app, part of Learning LinkedIn Recruiter.

 - So far we've been searching for candidates and managing projects on the LinkedIn Recruiter website, but there's also a LinkedIn Recruiter mobile app for iOS and Android.
 While the app does not have the same tools for searching and project organization, it does give you the ability to stay current on your Recruiter messages when you're not at your computer.
 So I'm going to launch the Recruiter mobile app here on my iPhone.
 At the bottom of the screen you'll see buttons for four sections.
 On Android these buttons will be at the top of the screen and there will only be three, not four.